-The Disabled Facilities Grant (sometimes referred to simply as the DFG) is the government issued grant in England, Wales and Northern Ireland.
-It was created to help disabled people who need to make alterations to their home due to physical limitations.
+The Disabled Facilities Grant (sometimes referred to simply as the DFG) is a government issued grant in England, Wales and Northern Ireland.
+It was created to help disabled people who need to make alterations to their homes due to physical limitations.
 The grant has a value of up to £30,000 in England, £36,000 in Wales and £25,000 in Northern Ireland.
 If you are based in Scotland, we suggest contacting Age Scotland to discuss the grants available where you are.

 The amount you are eligible to receive from the DFG depends on various factors like household income and household savings.
 Therefore, it’s worth being aware that even if you are eligible for the DFG, you may not be eligible for the maximum sum.

 If you are from a farming family in the UK, the Royal Agricultural Benevolent Institution (RABI) may be able to offer you a stairlift grant or even cover the cost of a stairlift completely.
-To discuss this in further, call them on 01865 724 931.
+To discuss this further, call them on 01865 724 931.

 SSAFA- The Armed Forces Charity, are able to provide stairlift grants to those who have served in the armed forces.
 Fill in their online contact form to start a conversation about how they may be able to help you.

 If you need to make home adaptations or home improvements because you are a disabled person who wants to improve your quality of life, or you struggle with low mobility and want to continue independent living, there are occasions where free alterations and products can be supplied to help you.